atengberg/icrc1_payment_client_demo/README.md

  - [icrc1-token-canister](./src/icrc1-token-canister/) - Dfinity provided rosetta based ICRC1 canister wasm and did used to develop backend's interactions with mainnet ICRC1 token canister

 ### Setup

+Note the setup script requires the current dfx identity not to require unlocking each time a dfx command is issued.

  1. Clone a local copy from [insert github link]
  2. Install local dependencies and start the local replica testnet configured for the project by entering the command:
  ```bash